 - Increases job satisfaction

-- Restores motivation, especially for long term goals
+- Restores focus and attention, especially for long term goals

 - Can prevent decision fatigue